-The early bird gets the worm, and the early person who sees that bird gets the worm.
+The early bird gets the worm, and the early person sees that bird get the worm.
 The best time to observe is between sunrise and 10 a.m. when birds are most active.

 Changing weather can also bring different birds to your yard each day, as they take advantage of south winds to more easily travel north.
-Moorman recommends using the BirdCast website to monitor migration activity.
+Moorman recommends using the BirdCast website from The Cornell Lab of Ornithology to monitor migration activity.

 2. Build your way up

 Start by identifying more common species and work your way up to those sighted less frequently.

 Common species include the Northern Cardinal (our state bird), the House Finch, and the Carolina Chickadee.
 Less common species include those that are currently migrating or flying overhead.